palkan/view_component-contrib/README.md

 Both components have their own `#render?` method.
 If neither of the components render, then we don't want to render the container either.

-We introduce the `#wrapped_in` method that can be used on children of a `ViewComponentContrib::WrapperComponent`.
+We introduce the `#wrapped_in` method that can be called on any component rendered within a `ViewComponentContrib::WrapperComponent`.
 Calling `#wrapped_in` on a child component will _register_ that component with the wrapper.
 The wrapper and its contents will only render if _at least one_ of the registered components' `#render?` methods returns true.

 ```erb
 <%= render ViewComponentContrib::WrapperComponent.new do |wrapper| %>